-The “Reports” drop-down list allows choosing one of a number of different report formats.
+The “Reports” drop-down list allows choosing one of several different report formats.
 The list of available reports is summarized in the table shown below.
-Pressing the “View Report” button will pop up a display showing the content of the selected report, and will also write the selected report in text form to a file (located by default in the $PC2HOME directory)
+Pressing the “View Report” button will pop up a display showing the content of the selected report and will also write the selected report in text form to a file (located by default in the $PC2HOME directory).

+Pressing the “Export Report Contents” button has the same effect as “View Reports”, except that the generated report has no “header/footer” information – it contains only the “raw report contents” (this is useful for example when the content of the report (such as an Event Feed report) needs to be used as input to an external tool (such as the ICPCTools Resolver).

 Pressing “Generate Summary” will generate all the following reports: Balloons Summary, Clarifications, Contest Analysis, Contest Settings, Contest XML, Evaluations, Fastest Solutions Per Problem, Fastest Solutions Summary, Groups, ICPCTools Event Feed, JSON Standings, Languages, Problems, Runs, Runs (Version 8 content and format), Runs grouped by team, Scoreboard, Solutions By Problem, Standings Web Pages, Standings XML, Submission, and Submissions by Language.
 When all reports are written a dialog will appear that shows the directory where the reports were saved.
 Reports will be saved in the profiles\P<profileid>\reports directory.